enagola/web/README.md

+your project is about,  who are the team members, how to replicate the project, documentation, etc.

 # An intelligent droid based on the Arduino + Raspberry Pi named  RD-1.
 A  smart droid RD-1 with his eyes and brain.